We specialize in the full lifecycle of post-quantum secure system development, from design, validation, to deployment.

 Orthogonal Latin Square Code (OLSC)

-Orthogonal latin square (OLS) based code, introduced by Hsiao et al., is a new class of multiple error correcting code.
+Orthogonal Latin Square (OLS) based code, introduced by Hsiao et al., is a new class of multiple error correcting code.
 The codes are obtained from a set of mutually orthogonal Latin squares by systematically adding high redundancy to the decoding matrix.
 High speed and simple decoding is achieved through this additional redundancy.

 Formally, the OLSC technique is a t-error-correcting binary code with its decoding matrix H = [M|I], where M consists of 2tq orthogonal Latin squares sized q×q, and I an identity matrix.
 Its generating matrix is G = [I |M], where ⊤ stands for transpose.
 Once constructed, the columns of generating matrices can be permuted to create different OLSCs with the same parameters.